Performance, Classical Music – Early Music

 - classical music – early music

 - classical music – Edsberg Mansion

 In the Early Music profile instrument and repertoire studies are central.
-At KMH you can choose from most instruments in early music in Sweden.
+At KMH you can choose from the following instruments in Early Music:

 - sång, samtliga rösttyper inklusive countertenor